diaryofdiscoveries/thermostat/README.md

 Thermostat
 ==========

-Build the logic needed to model a simple thermostat
+- Build the logic needed to model a simple thermostat
+- Use HTML/CSS to create a user interface on the web

 Objectives of exercise
 ----